Microsoft/azure-docs.pt-pt/articles/iot-central/howto-prepare-images-experimental.md

 ![Carregar a imagem de modelo do dispositivo](media/howto-prepare-images-experimental/uploaddevicetemplate.png)

-Clique no mosaico de imagem para carregar a sua imagem preparada (64 x 64 px) do seu computador local.
+Selecione o mosaico de imagem para carregar a sua imagem preparada (64 x 64 px) do seu computador local.

 ### <a name="device-dashboard"></a>Dashboard do dispositivo